byucsl/ogcleaner/README.md

 1. [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html)
 1. [Seq-Gen](http://tree.bio.ed.ac.uk/software/seqgen/)

-Note: all necessary software packages (aside from the python modules) are included.
+Note: all necessary software packages are included except:

+1. python packages
+1. scikit-learn dev branch

-The python modules can be installed via pip and the included requirements.txt.
+The python modules can be installed via pip and the included requirements.txt and from [here](https://github.com/scikit-learn/scikit-learn).
 You can use your own installation of each of these software packages, but we suggest using the included packages.
-Follow these steps to install all software.
+Follow these steps to install all other software.

 ### Compiling MAFFT
 We include a modified version of MAFFT that is altered for installation without root permissions.